-The Map of Meaning can offer new insights into specific aspects of meaningful work:
+The Map of Meaning can offer new insights into specific aspects of meaningful work, as well as provide a complete approach to organisational transformation.
+Start where you can in areas like:

 - career development.